cytosmart-bv/AxionVueOpenAPI/README.md

 This is because our devices are made to handle the normal usage ([the GUI app](http://download.cytosmart.com/)).
 It also includes additionally bought warranty.
-Only if your additionally bought warranty implicitly includes the open API usage you will have warranty.
+Only if your additionally bought warranty implicitly includes the Open API usage you will have warranty.

 ## Installation